 What is a legit derailment?

 Our first answer is that if you want the brightest possible bright line, you can opt in to No-Excuses Mode!
-In that case, the answer is that every derailment is legit!
-More on that below.
+In that case, the answer is that every derailment is legit.

 It is generally up to you what qualifies as "not legit".
 We'll probably inquire about what happened, if you haven't given us much detail in your original email, or check in with you if it sounds like it might undermine your use of Beeminder in the future.
-The important thing, we would say, is to be consistent: no "just this once it's okay to stay home because it's raining, but I don't want that to be an excuse in future".
-It should always be legit or non-legit if the same circumstances come up again in future.
+The important thing, we would say, is to be principled.
+Never think to yourself "just this once".
+Whatever excuse you may have for calling this derailment non-legit, you should endorse a general principle by which all similar excuses in the future should also count.
+If that would defeat the point of the commitment, better to accept the derailment this time.
 In the end, it's up to you and we'll believe the reasons you give us.

-One thing to keep in mind is that you're probably not going to get a lot of value out of Beeminder if you're frequently derailing on goals and sending us weaselly excuses about it to avoid paying up.
-Calling not legit a lot means the real sting is totally diluted by all the times you decided not to get stung.
+Keep in mind that you won't get value out of Beeminder if you're frequently derailing on goals and sending us weaselly excuses about it to avoid paying up.
+Calling not legit a lot means the real sting is diluted by all the times you decided not to get stung.
 That's okay, though — we're not the only game in town, and there might be an app out there that suits you better!

 We have some more thoughts on the philosophy and utility of it all which you might find useful when deciding where to draw the lines:

-Keywords: legitimacy check, legit check, derailment notification, weaselproofing, weasel-proofing, no-excuses mode, sick, ill, illness, can't do goal, what counts as legit
+Keywords: legitimacy check, legit check, derailment notification, sick, ill, illness, can't do goal, yes-excuses mode, what counts as legit, derailing it is nailing it

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.